denpamusic/PyPlumIO/README.md

 asyncio.run(main())
 ```

-_NB: Although use of `async with` statement is preferred, you can open the connection without it:_
+> NB: Although use of the `async with` statement is preferred, you can open the connection without it:

 ```python
 import asyncio
 import pyplumio